Skip Navigation

 Home Communion Ministry

-Our Home Communion Ministry brings Communion every Sunday, after 8:00am Mass, to those who are physically unable to assemble with the congregation, such as sick or aging parishioners.
-Our volunteers, called Extraordinary Ministers of Holy Communion, also deliver Communion to local retirement communities, nursing homes, and assisted living facilities.
+Our Home Communion Ministry brings Communion every Sunday, after Mass, to those who are physically unable to assemble with the congregation, such as sick or aging parishioners.
+Our Eucharistic Minster volunteers also bring Communion to local retirement communities, nursing homes, hospitals, and assisted living facilities.
 We also train family members to bring Communion to their loved ones.

 Reach Out Ministry

-If you are needing extra support to maintain living at home, we recommend checking out Sharing Active Independent Lives (SAIL).
+If you are needing extra support to maintain living at home, we recommend checking out Sharing Active Independent Lives (SAIL) and The Aging and Disability Resource Center of Dane County.
 Our Reach Out service can supplement on a volunteer basis for temporary needs.